Brief

 - on 17 August, Indrek Tammemägi ascends with an international group

-- on 27 December, Tarmo Ploom is the first Estomian climber to ascend the Africa's second highest mountain's
+- on 27 December, Tarmo Ploom is the first Estomian climber to ascend the Africa's second highest mountain

 - on 29 December, K. Karu (accompanied by a local guide Duncan) is the first Estomian climber to ascend the both peaks of Africa's second highest mountain